 Siblings: The Compaq Portable III & Compaq Portable 386

-Actually when I got the Compaq Portable III, I did not even know that the Compaq Portable 386 even existed… As I mentioned, my Compaq Portable III was very much an eBay impulse purchase – like most of my eBay purchases.
+Actually, when I got the Compaq Portable III, I did not even know that the Compaq Portable 386 even existed… As I mentioned, my Compaq Portable III was very much an eBay impulse purchase – like most of my eBay purchases.

 “Can it run DOOM?” or “Simcity 2000?”
 “What about Commander Keen and Transport Tycoon Deluxe?”
 “How cool would it be to see demonic monsters or a sprawling virtual metropolis on this orange screen?”
-That became my goal in this project – to get a 1980’s Compaq Portable 386 to run 90’s MS-DOS games.
+That became my goal in this project – to get my 1980’s Compaq Portable 386 to run 90’s MS-DOS games.

 Despite being able to upgrade the CPU with a drop in 386 to 486 CPU, there was one aspect of the computer that I could not change; the native screen resolutions available and the display standard.
-The inbuilt standard of CGA can support 4 shades in MS-DOS, and in Windows 3.1 it can support 640 by 400 in monochrome.
+The inbuilt standard of CGA can support 4 shades in MS-DOS, and in Windows 3.1, it can support 640 by 400 in monochrome.

 CGA Graphics – The Limiting Factor on the Compaq Portable 386

-The CGA mode on the Compaq Portable 386 is of course not real colour but expressed in 4 shades of grey (or I guess, more accurately, shades of orange and black).
-It can also display at 3 resolutions, 600 x 400, 600 x 200 and 320 x 200.
+The CGA mode on the Compaq Portable 386 is not real color but expressed in 4 shades of grey (or, more accurately, shades of orange and black).
+It can also display at 3 resolutions, 600×400, 600×200 and 320×200.
 The MDA mode on the Compaq Portable 386 can display monochrome text at 640 x 400 (80 characters x 25 lines).

 Here are the complete detailed system specifications of the different configuration options available when the Compaq Portable 386 was on sale:

-Here’s another look at it’s bright orange screen.
-In storage or in transit, the screen locks in place, making the computer look cube or “lunchbox” like, however the screen can be extended through unlocking it by pressing on two top buttons.
+Here’s another look at its bright orange screen.
+In storage or in transit, the screen locks in place, making the computer look cube or “lunchbox” like, however, the screen can be extended through unlocking it by pressing on two top buttons.
 This makes the viewing angle adjustable, and opening and closing the screen give a very satisfying “click” – very cool!

 On the screen itself you have a dial for contrast to adjust the intensity of the orange-ness (it’s surprisingly quite bright).
 When closing up the unit, they keyboard cable goes along the base of the unit, and the keyboard “folds” up and latches on to the unit at the top of the screen on either side.

 The photos above are the result of parting out my Portable III and transplanting that screen on my Portable 386.
 I had to do this as the screen on the Portable 386 had these vertical dead lines, which I tried to fix by cleaning the PCB, which made things worse (see below).
-Luckily the screen on the 286 worked just fine and I proceeded to swapping the screens out.
+Luckily the screen on the 286 worked just fine and I proceeded to swap the screens out.

 Compaq Portable 386 Screen Disassembly